realpaver/realpaver/doc/docs/userdoc/language.md

 This section describes this dedicated language that can be used to define files parsed as `Problem` in any C++ code or directly as input for the NCSP solver binary.

-The language supports 6 types of statements:
+The language supports 6 different statements at the global scope:

 - `Constants` definitions
 - `Variables` definitions